MicrosoftDocs/power-platform/power-platform/developer/cli/introduction.md

 ### Do you need to add PAC to PATH variable in Microsoft Windows?

-If you need to use PAC CLI that was installed using Visual Studio Code extension, which is only availalbe inside Visual Studio Code, you can add the path of PAC CLI (.exe) into an environment variable PATH.
+If you need to use PAC CLI that was installed using Visual Studio Code extension, which is only available inside Visual Studio Code, you can add the path of PAC CLI (.exe) into an environment variable PATH.

 Open PowerShell as Administrator, type `$env:Path += ";C:\<location of your pac command>"` and press **Enter**.